jschementi/mix10/script.rst

       iii.
 Embedding into your own applications for dealing with dynamic data (polyglot)

 3. Allowing others to extend your applications will make it more powerful (why)

+   a.
+Public extensibility -- basically building a platform for end-users
+      - Facebook

+   b.
+Extensibility for yourself
+      -

 4. Does this simplify .NET development and open it up to a broader audience?